k-ye/k-ye.github.io/_posts/2020-04-02-write-a-performant-ray-tracer-in-python-i.md

 gui = ti.GUI('Cornell Box', res)
 ```

 This just creates a drawable GUI window titled `Cornell Box`, with resolution `800x800`.
-Taichi comes with a tiny GUI system that is portable on all major OS, including Windows, Linux and Mac.
+Taichi comes with a tiny GUI system that is portable on all the major OSes, including Windows, Linux and Mac.

 ```py
 for i in range(50000):